 CSCI 1010 will hold in-person lectures on Tuesdays and Thursdays from 10:30AM to 11:50AM in room 368 of the CIT.
 The recorded lectures will be available to everyone via Panopto.

-Access the course Piazza page here.
+Access the course EdStem page here.
 Students are responsible for all clarifications and toppings posted on EdStem.

 Both midterms will be in class exams, with details to be announced.
 Despite popular demand, there will be no culinary practical.